gooddata/ui-sdk-examples/geochart/README.md

 ## Backend

-This app is designed to connect to domain https://developer.na.gooddata.com/, workspace `xms7ga4tf3g3nzucd8380o2bev8oeknp`.
+This app is designed to connect to workspace `xms7ga4tf3g3nzucd8380o2bev8oeknp` on https://live-examples-proxy.herokuapp.com/ domain, and does not require authentication.

-For access, you can register at https://gooddata-examples.herokuapp.com/.

 ## Live demo